m15-ai/TrooperAI/README.md

 #### Speech Input

-The system captures audio through a Playstation PS-Eye mic arrary connected to the Raspberry Pi5 via USB-A port.
+The system captures audio through a Playstation PS-Eye mic array connected to the Raspberry Pi5 via USB-A port.
 The PS-Eye has a 4 mic array that is sensitive enough to allow users at a distance to be able to speak to the Trooper.

 Audio-in highlights: